morgant/acl-tools-osx/README.md

 -----

 	[x] Implement `-noacl`.
-	[ ] Improve `-aceperm` to accept a comma-delimited list of permissions, including the '*' wildcard.
+	[x] Improve `-aceperm` to accept a comma-delimited list of permissions.
 	[ ] Build a proper `find` path to support operators.

 REFERENCE